ftagliaca/ftagliaca/README.md

 - 😄 Pronouns: He/him
 - 🔭 I’m currently working on Python
-- 📫 How to reach me: filippotagliacarne@gmail.com
+- 📫 How to reach me: filippotagliacarne@gmail.com or filippo.tagliacarne@stcorp.nl

 <!--